srnd/CodeDay-Organizer-Manual/promotion/press.md

 You should also put the most important information up front -- authors usually refer to this style of writing as "inverted pyramid".
 Start with the most basic, and most important bit of knowledge about what's happening: If the reader only read the very first paragraph, what would you want them to know about the story?
 Now, what about if they only read the first two paragraphs?
 And so on.

 When you're done, you should be able to cut the press release in between any two paragraphs, removing the lower paragraphs, and the release should make sense.

+It's also important to remember that, because someone might stop reading at any time, the earlier paragraphs are more important than the later ones.
+In particicular, your first paragraph is the most important, and the one you should spend the most time on.
+When deciding whether to cover an event, it's the paragraph journalists will most consider.

 # Sample Press Release